willvieira/macOS-state/README.md

 # macOS State

-A modular macOS desired-state template for capturing and reapplying a machine setup.
+A modular macOS desired-state template for capturing, versioning, and reapplying your machine setup.

-Fork it, edit the committed desired-state files, copy `user.config.toml.example` to `user.config.toml`, and enable only the modules you use.
+Fork this repository, edit the committed desired-state files, copy `user.config.toml.example` to `user.config.toml`, and enable only the modules you actually use.

 This repo has two complementary jobs:

-- `install.sh` applies the committed desired state to a fresh or reset Mac
+- `install.sh` applies your committed desired state to a fresh or reset Mac.
-- `snapshot.sh` captures the current Mac into a configurable snapshot folder for review
+- `snapshot.sh` captures your current machine state into a configurable snapshot folder, so you can review changes before committing them.

+> **Why this exists**
+>
+> I once used the same Mac for seven years straight without a factory reset.
+> This is my attempt to treat a computer setup like code: versioned, reproducible, and easy to rebuild

 ## Structure